zendesk/jazon/README.md

 # Jazon
-A library for test assertions on JSON outputs.
+A library for test assertions on JSON payloads.

 Supports Spock and JUnit.
 Easy to extend for other test frameworks and languages.